 The 85 mile route

 85 miles of closed road cycling beginning and concluding in Pitlochry.
-The course is a cyclists dream; consisting of rolling hills and forest-lined roads around Loch Rannoch, Loch Tummel, combined with the demanding, twisting climb of Mt Schiehallion (1,083m).
+The course consists of rolling hills and forest-lined roads around Loch Rannoch and Loch Tummel, combined with the demanding, twisting climb of Mt Schiehallion (1,083m).

-The new 4 mile addition takes you up to Trinafour with a challenging ascent of 374m and back down towards Kinloch Rannoch.
-Once you have cycled around Loch Rannoch you will begin your ascent up Mt Schehallion (382m).
+The course takes you up to Trinafour with a challenging ascent of 374m and back down towards Kinloch Rannoch.
+Once you have cycled around Loch Rannoch you will begin your ascent up Schiehallion (382m).
 Afterwards, enjoy the descent down towards Aberfeldy and head back towards the finish line in Pitlochry.
 Make sure to relax and enjoy celebrating your achievement in the event village festival.

 make a weekend of it

-Pitlochry is one of Scotland’s most beautiful and vibrant places to visit.
-We recommend cyclists make a full weekend of the Etape and enjoy everything Pitlochry has to offer.
+Highland Perthshire is one of Scotland’s most beautiful and vibrant places to visit.
+We recommend you make a full weekend of the Etape and enjoy everything Highland Perthshire has to offer.

-Some cyclists arrive on Friday before the event to explore the town as it fills with riders and spectators enjoying activities throughout the evening.
-Others arrive on Saturday to pick up their race packs.
-They can then can relax before the big day, over locally sourced food and drink, live entertainment and free talks from special guests.
+Arrive on Friday before the event to explore the area as it fills with riders and spectators enjoying activities throughout the evening.
+You can then relax before the big day, over locally sourced food and drink, live entertainment and free talks from special guests.

 the event village